Skip to main content

 The takeaway

-Google's AI Overview names the local business it can describe most confidently: clear structured data, a complete Business Profile, recent reviews, and content that answers real questions.
+Google's AI Overview names the local business it can describe most confidently: a complete Business Profile, a real review base, and content that answers real questions.
+The map pack still carries most local searches, so win both.
 Those signals are buildable and measurable, and most of your competitors have not started.
 The first step is seeing where you stand.

 See how Google's AI, ChatGPT, and Perplexity describe your business today.
 Get the AI Visibility Audit.
-You can also run the free AI Visibility Audit walkthrough first.
+It is free, and it takes a few minutes.

 See where you stand in AI search